 Skip to content

-As everyone knows, Microsoft Edge browser has a powerful read-aloud feature.
-It supports dozens of languages, each with different roles to choose from for pronunciation, and the effect is quite excellent.
+As many know, Microsoft Edge browser has a powerful read-aloud feature.
+It supports dozens of languages, each offering a selection of distinct voice characters, with impressive results.

-Based on this, a developer created a Python package called edge-tts.
-This package allows you to use Microsoft's TTS service in your programs to dub text or subtitles.
-For example, the video translation software pyVideoTrans integrates edge-tts, allowing users to directly select it as a dubbing channel.
+Building upon this, a developer created a Python package called edge-tts.
+This package enables the use of Microsoft's TTS service in programs, providing voiceovers for text or subtitles.
+For example, the video translation software pyVideoTrans integrates edge-tts, allowing users to directly select it as a voiceover channel.

-Unfortunately, domestic users' abuse of Microsoft TTS is quite serious, and some even use it for commercial dubbing sales.
-This has led Microsoft to restrict access from within China.
-If used too frequently, a 403 error may occur, and only switching IPs or connecting to a stable foreign VPN can continue its use.
+Unfortunately, there has been significant abuse of Microsoft TTS by users in China, with some even using it for commercial voiceover sales.
+This has led Microsoft to restrict access from China.
+Frequent use may result in a 403 error, requiring an IP change or a stable foreign VPN connection to continue.

-So, can we use a foreign server to build a simple relay service for our own use?
-This would not only improve stability but also make the interface compatible with OpenAI TTS, allowing us to use it directly in the OpenAI SDK.
+So, is it possible to set up a simple proxy service on a foreign server for personal use?
+This would not only improve stability but also make the interface compatible with OpenAI TTS, allowing direct use within the OpenAI SDK.

 The answer is yes.
-I recently took the time to create a Docker image that can be easily pulled and started on a server.
+I recently took some time to create a Docker image that can be easily pulled and started on a server.

-Once started, the service interface is fully compatible with OpenAI.
-Simply change the API address to http://deployed server ip:7899/v1 to seamlessly replace OpenAI TTS.
-Additionally, it can be directly used in video translation software.
+Once launched, the service interface is fully OpenAI-compatible.
+Simply change the API address to http://your_server_ip:7899/v1 to seamlessly replace OpenAI TTS.
+Furthermore, it can be directly used in video translation software.

-The following will detail how to deploy and use it:
+The following provides a detailed guide on how to deploy and use the service:

-Step 1: Purchase and set up a US server
+Step 1: Purchase and activate a US server

 Step 2: Open port 7899 in the firewall

-Step 3: Connect to the server using a terminal
+Step 3: Connect to the server via terminal

 Step 4: Install Docker